ChiuYein/react-momentum-clone/README.md

 # Momentum Clone using React

-This is the final project of Software Enginner Immersive Course in General Assembly.
+This is the final project of me as a student in Software Engineering Immersive Course in General Assembly Malaysia.
 This application is build with [React](https://reactjs.org/) and will update from time to time.

 View live demo here: https://momentum-clone-with-react.surge.sh/